SaumYazdi/2024-Open-Robotics/ssh_pi_instructions.md

+# How to connect to Pi ssh

-Get list of devices (ip and mac addresses)
+- Get list of devices (IP and MAC addresses)
-$ nmap -sn 192.168.1.0/24
+`$ nmap -sn 192.168.1.0/24`

-Find Raspberry Pi (Trading) and copy IP address
+- Find `Raspberry Pi (Trading)` and copy the IP address

-Connect to Pi's SSH
+- Connect to Pi's SSH
-$ ssh <username>@<address>
+`$ ssh <username>@<address>`

-It will prompt you on first time, type "yes".
+- It will prompt you on the first time connecting; enter "yes".

-Type the password.
+- Type the password you set for the Pi OS.

-You now have access to the Debian/Ubuntu shell on the Pi.
+- You now have access to the Debian/Ubuntu shell on the Pi.